Getting started

 Feedback

-If you find any bugs or inconsistencies, please write in the gitter channel or create an issue on GitHub.
+If you find any bugs or inconsistencies in this project, please start a discussion or create an issue on GitHub.